tournepivoine/shinpokered-fr/README.md

 * Helix Chamber, RacieBeep, loumilouminosus, Orchid, GBCRetro, & catstorm26 - Prototype Pokémon sprites.
 Precise credits are available [here](https://cdn.discordapp.com/attachments/1014321591657709569/1015347305483878521/unknown.png).
 * Vortiene/Vortyne - Reused a bit of code from their pureRGB hack, including their Trainer AI.
 Assisted in bug fixes.
 Used their sprite sheet generator.
 * Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red's repository, where we reused the Green/FemC sprites and the Battle Tent.
-* jojobear13 & Mateo - DV/StatExp display, move deleter, & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
-Tweaks were made to make it compatible with the pokered version we worked off of.
-Thanks specifically to Mateo's Red++ for the ferry system!
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld, and generally being an amazing individual.
 * BGVC - Composed the original 4-channel version of the unused Koukan (trading) music.
 * SatoMew - Technical advice.